alexeilebedev/openacr/txt/atf_comp.md

 `atf_comp` takes the following tables on input:
 ```
 CTYPE                COMMENT
 dmmeta.Ctype         Conceptual type (or C type)
 dmmeta.Field         Specify field of a struct
 dev.Unstablefld
 dmmeta.Substr        Specify that the field value is computed from a substring of another field
 dmmeta.Ssimfile      Ssim tuple name for structure
 dmmeta.Ftuple
 dmmeta.Fconst        Specify enum value (integer + string constant) for a field
 dmmeta.Cppfunc       Value of field provided by this expression
 dmmeta.Cfmt          Specify options for printing/reading ctypes into multiple formats
 dmmeta.Cdflt         Specify default value for single-value types that lack fields
 atfdb.Comptest
 atfdb.Tmsg
 atfdb.Tfilt
 atfdb.Targs
+dmmeta.Dispsigcheck  Check signature of input data against executable's version
 ```